 - Improve oversight of suppliers.
 Federal, state and local entities must also improve oversight to make sure utilities that supply water comply with the law.

 - Disclose hazards earlier.
 When people buy or rent a home, they need to be told clearly and definitively about any lead pipes so that they can factor replacement costs into their decision making.

 Why replace lead pipes?

-Over time, water can corrode these service lines, allowing lead to leach into the water.
-In response, utilities add chemicals to reduce the amount of lead getting into the drinking water.
+Over time, water can corrode lead service lines, allowing lead to leach into the water.
+To prevent this, utilities add chemicals to reduce the amount of lead getting into the drinking water.

 But corrosion control can fail.
 Failures can be community-wide – like in Flint, where officials switched to more corrosive water – or in a single home when a pipe is disturbed.
 Unpredictable failures often go undetected.

-While corrosion control is necessary, it isn't a fail-safe, long-term solution.
+While corrosion control is necessary, it isn't a fail-safe.
+The best long-term solution is to replace the lead service lines.
 Twenty years from now, we don't want to still be struggling with these failures.